AudreyBeard/plottingtools/README.md

 expects data to be in vector form (ideally a numpy `ndarray`).

+## What's new?
+---
+### v1.0.0
+- Object-oriented model for plotting
+- More useful utilities
+- Support for line plots
+- Examples for line plots
+- Better organization of examples

 ## Functionality
 ---
 Currently, this package does the following: